 In general, the habitat in which the proposed Watershed B substation and the BOSA 400kV power line corridor (Option C) are located is moderately sensitive from a potential bird impact perspective.
 The natural habitats are likely to support a diversity of Red List power line sensitive species.
-However, there is evidence of anthropogenic impacts in the broader area, particularly in the form of urbanisation, cultivation and pastoral activities which is visible in the disturbed state of the natural habitat.
+However, there is evidence of anthropogenic impacts in the broader area, particularly in the form of urbanisation, mining, cultivation and pastoral activities which is visible in the disturbed state of the natural habitat.
 The levels of disturbance associated with these land use practices are significant and have therefore had a negative impact on avifaunal diversity and abundance reflected in the low reporting rates for the majority of the power line sensitive Red List species.

-Potential impacts that were identified related to the construction and operation of the proposed power line include: collision of large terrestrial birds, vultures and raptors with overhead power line and displacement as a result of habitat transformation and disturbance.
+Potential impacts affecting Red List avifauna requiring mitigation, relating to the construction and operation of the proposed power line include:

+- Mortality due to collision of large terrestrial birds, vultures and waterbirds with the overhead power line during the operational phase; and - Displacement as a result of habitat transformation and disturbance during the construction of the powerline.